Skip to content

 3. Click on the vertex and press the Delete key.

-To split the polyline
+To split a polyline

 1. Use the Simple selection tool to select an object.